-WASHINGTON (AP) -- The Labor Department reports on changes in U.S. worker productivity and labor costs for the July-September quarter.
+WASHINGTON (AP) -- The Labor Department issues a revised look at productivity for the October-December quarter.
 The report will be released at 8:30 a.m.
-EST.
+EST Thursday.

 The Federal Reserve monitors productivity and labor costs for any signs that inflation could pick up.
-Mild inflation has allowed the Fed to keep short-term interest rates at record lows and to buy bonds to try to keep long-term rates down.
+Mild inflation has allowed the Fed to keep short-term interest rates at record lows and purchase bonds to try to keep long-term rates down.

 - Budget, Tax & Economy

 - productivity growth